Licensing of the Press Act 1662

-The Licensing of the Press Act 1662 was an Act of the Parliament of England (14 Cha.
+The Licensing of the Press Act 1662 (14 Cha.
 2. c.
-33) with the long title "An Act for preventing the frequent Abuses in printing seditious treasonable and unlicensed Books and Pamphlets and for regulating of Printing and Printing Presses".
-Having expired in 1695, it was officially repealed by the Statute Law Revision Act 1863, which repealed a large set of superseded acts.
+33), was an act of the Parliament of England with the long title An Act for preventing the frequent Abuses in printing seditious treasonable and unlicensed Books and Pamphlets and for regulating of Printing and Printing Presses.
+Having expired in 1695, it was officially repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which repealed a large set of superseded acts.

-The Act was originally limited to two years.
-The provisions as to importation of books, the appointment of licensers, and the number of printers and founders were practically re-enactments of the similar provisions in an order of the Star Chamber of 1637.
+The act was originally limited to two years but was extended until 1694.
+The provisions as to importation of books, the appointment of licensers, and the number of printers and founders were practically re-enactments of the similar provisions in an order of the Star Chamber of 1637 and also various ordinances and acts passed during the Interregnum.

+Background

 Printing presses were not to be set up without notice to the Stationers' Company.
 A king's messenger had power by warrant of the king or a secretary of state to enter and search for unlicensed presses and printing.
 Severe penalties by fine and imprisonment were denounced against offenders.
-The act was successively renewed up to 1679.